 - Made with conical ceramic burs – This means more precise flavors and freshness from your coffee beans.
 If you’re grinding medium to coarse coffee grounds, than the Porlex is ideal.
 Although it may not be as strong for fine coffee grinding.

 - Fairly easy grinding effort – Many reported a reasonable amount of effort to grind coffee beans for their cold brew, that was under a few minutes.
 But if you have weaker hands, you may consider our other coffee grinders with double bearings for easier grinding.

 - Makes only 1-2 cups of coffee grinds at a time – smaller capacity here (30g) as expected for such a compact portable grinder

 - Adjustable grind settings included – With just a little tinkering of the adjustment mechanism towards the bottom, you can “click” your way to the perfect grind settings that work for you, but it may take some trial and error.

 - Pricing is a little above average range

 Final Thoughts: This portable, simple, compact coffee grinder is a good addition for the cold brew drinker.
 It travels well.
-Its made with sturdy stainless steel and conical ceramic burrs that grind smooth tasting coffee grounds, and will last a while for you.
+It’s made with a sturdy stainless steel body and conical ceramic burrs that grind smooth tasting coffee grounds, and will last a while for you.
 But if you are worried about the capacity of just one cup of grind at a time, meaning more coffee grinding effort, than it may not exactly be the best fit.